Wind energy in Norway - Icing of wind sensors? Not with the ultrasonic wind sensor VENTUS!

 Thanks to the ultrasonic measuring method the wind sensor Lufft Ventus has no moving parts and therefore needs almost no maintenance.
 It measures wind speed and wind direction according to the WMO guideline and acquires the barometric pressure.

 - Wind speed, wind direction, virtual temperature, barometric pressure

-- Maintenance-free measurement, suitable for extreme ambient conditions, ice-free operation, vibration and seawater resistant, compatible interfaces
+- Wind detection with birdproof construction, maintenance-free measurement, suitable for extreme ambient conditions, ice-free operation, vibration and seawater resistant, compatible interfaces

 - SDI-12, RS-485 with supported protocols Binary, ASCII, NMEA, Modbus & analogue output